 See the Twister!
 United States tornadoes case study for the complete workflow.

-Esri Living Atlas state and county layers include population data and can be used to aggregate your tornado data.
+ArcGIS Living Atlas of the World state and county layers include population data and can be used to aggregate your tornado data.

 Aggregate Points is designed to collect and summarize point features within a set of boundaries.
 The input parameters must include points to be aggregated and aggregation areas.